hwmhht/hht204806/Lesson-2:-Triangle-rasterization-and-back-face-culling.md

 ![](http://www.loria.fr/~sokolovd/cg-course/02-triangles/img/d8e0575a00.png)

 Note that the segments are not continuous.
-Last time when we drew straight lines we struggled to get continuous segments and here i did not bother with rotating the image (remember the xy swapping?).
+Last time when we drew straight lines we struggled to get continuous segments and here I did not bother with rotating the image (remember the xy swapping?).
 Why?
 We fill the triangles aftewards, that’s why.
 If we connect the corresponding pairs of points by horizontal lines, the gaps disappear:

 ![](http://www.loria.fr/~sokolovd/cg-course/02-triangles/img/c1f95127ad.png)